 Converting Classroom Training to eLearning

-Despite the growth of the Internet and a connected world, instructor-led classroom training can still be the most effective way to teach a given subject.
-However, due to our increased connectivity and vast gains in speed and reliability, the opportunity to supplement or fully transfer traditional instruction to Web-based training (“eLearning”) has become a cost-effective and justified opportunity.
+With the growth of the Internet and a connected world, the opportunity to supplement or fully transfer traditional instruction to Web-based training (“eLearning”) has become a cost-effective and justified opportunity.

 Are Conversions Effective?